A Spotlight On Fast Fashion

 A, AA, AAA (Leader).
 The company has a strong ability to manage the most impactful ESG risks and opportunities.

+Lifting your score can help you attract more investors, retain employees, and grow your customer base.
 The first step is identifying areas that need the most improvement.
 You might score highly when it comes to governance but below your industry benchmark for environmental practices, for example.
 Then, set goals.
 Decide on realistic initiatives you could introduce to strengthen your performance in lacking areas.

 Implementing energy-efficient practices and transitioning to renewable energy sources